awsdocs/aws-batch-user-guide/doc_source/troubleshooting.md

 }
 ```

-The same should be done for the memory and vCPU requirements specified in the [containerProperties](https://docs.aws.amazon.com/batch/latest/APIReference/API_ContainerProperties.html) object in the job definition\.
-For example, if your memory and vCPU requirements are specified in lines like this:
+Do the same change to the memory and vCPU requirements that are specified in the [containerProperties](https://docs.aws.amazon.com/batch/latest/APIReference/API_ContainerProperties.html) object in the job definition\.
+For example, if your memory and vCPU requirements are specified in the following lines:

 ```
 {